GeoFEM

 GeoFEM Homepage

-The ERC Starting Grant GeoFEM (Geometric Finite Element Methods) investigates discretization of geometric objects with finite elements, connections between finite elements and discrete differential geometry, and applications.
+The ERC Starting Project GeoFEM (Geometric Finite Element Methods) investigates discretization of geometric objects with finite elements, connections between finite elements and discrete differential geometry, and applications.

 Lectures and Short Courses